helloserve/adventofcode/README.md

 ###Day 7
 Now this was a tremendous puzzle.
 The instructions are rather complicated to parse, and the various permutations are not covered in the least by the problem description.
 Regardless, the solution sort-of emulates the circuit, but in a recursive way so as to only build what it needs to.
 The ```Circuit``` class indexes and processes the instructions recursively.
 The ```Wire```, ```Signal``` and all the extensions of ```Gate``` all extend a basic ```Input``` class which reads and stores it's output to stem the recursive flow.
 The various implementations are instantiated via regular expression conditions and setup in a graph structure.
 Part 2 merely ensures that an instruction for a wire can be overrided by a new instruction.

+###Day 8
+I really struggled with this one.
+The difference between string literals and representations is all in the detail, and my unit tests weren't sensitive enough.
+Invalid input also played a role here.
+Even TTD didn't help me much here, since I got confused with the input.